Daniel Godines

 about

 I grew up in Santa Barbara, California, and received a BA in Physics from Bard College in 2018.
-My specialization in machine learning began during my undergraduate years through a three-year internship and collaboration with scientists at Las Cumbres Observatory.
-After college, I spent three years at Yardi Systems, a leading software provider for the global real estate industry, where I provided technical support and was quickly promoted to a consultant role.
-In that position, I led client-facing projects and gained valuable experience translating complex systems into practical solutions.
+My specialization in machine learning began through a three-year collaboration with scientists at Las Cumbres Observatory, focusing on automated discovery pipelines.
+After college, I spent three years at Yardi Systems, where I rose to a consultant role and led client-facing projects translating complex systems into practical solutions.

 Interests